Faouzielbakri/google-clone/README.md

 i created this whole site using reactjs and firebase to deploy it online which you can visit it from here [Goooglee](https://my-goooglee.web.app/)

-# if you want you can you this same projet to deploy you own version
+# if you want you can use this same projet to deploy you own version

 just remember that you should put your own api key in [./src/keys.js](https://github.com/Faouzielbakri/google-clone/blob/main/src/keys.js) file